The Shipping Law Review: Panama

 - any other form of security on which the parties may agree.

 In the event of a wrongful arrest, the CMP provides the aggrieved party with summary proceedings to lift the arrest.
-This is called apremio, which consists of a special motion to lift the arrest upon showing sufficient evidence that the arrest was wrongful, which, under the CMP, means it was effected:
+This is called apremio, which consists of a special motion to lift the arrest on showing sufficient evidence that the arrest was wrongful, which, under the CMP, means it was effected:

 - over property (ship, cargo, bunkers, etc.) not belonging to the defendant;